-Annexations should have an open space component and are required to meet standards for open space as provided for in the Prescott Land Development Code.
+Annexations should have an open space component to provide wildlife and trail connectivity and meet standards for open space as provided for in the Prescott Land Development Code.
 New open space assets are identified during the annexation process, and stewardship plans are adopted by the City Council.
 In adjoining areas, open space may be maintained through intergovernmental agreements.